EckoTan0804/academic-kickstart/content/ai/computer-vision/cv-lecture/15-pose.md

 In each stage, the computed beliefs provide an increasingly refined estimate for the location of each part.

+### Confidence maps generation

+**Fully Convolutional Network (FCN)**

+- Does not have Fully Connected Layers.
+- The same network can be applied to arbitrary image sizes.
+- Similar to a sliding window approach, but more efficient

 ### CPM

 The prediction and image feature computation modules of a pose machine can be replaced by a deep convolutional architecture allowing for both image and contextual feature representations to be learned directly from data.